HOST A SCREENING

 Are you interested in hosting a (virtual) screening?
 We want to work with you!

 Zbig Vision has an extensive library of films by Zbig Rybczynski and Dorota Zglobicka.
-We work with universities, high schools, museums, art galleries, community organizations, corporations, public libraries, private venues and more.
-We offer film screenings both in-person and online.
+We offer film screenings both in-person and online, and work with a variety of organizations, including universities, high schools, museums, art galleries, community organizations, corporations, and public and private venues.

-Whether you are looking to include art films in your programming, create virtual art exhibits, teach online, or host a virtual Q&A with Filmmaker, we have many options for you.
+Whether you are interested in including art films in your programming, creating virtual art exhibits, teaching online, or hosting a virtual Q&A with the filmmaker, we have many options available, including:

-Recorded Q&A with Filmmaker (Send us your questions and we will tape the answers for you)
+Recorded Q&A with the filmmaker (send us your questions and we will record the answers for you)

 To inquire about rates and details, please fill out our form below to get started.

 Tell us a little bit more about yourself, and we’ll get right back to you.
 Thank you!

 The Federal Copyright Act specifies that copyrighted materials like movies can be used publicly if properly licensed.
 However, neither the rental nor purchase of a movie in store on online carries the right to exhibit it outside of one’s home.
 The good news is Zbig Vision can properly license films and videos from our catalogue for a copyright-compliant exhibition.